Are you willing to leave the tourist trail for one of NYC’s best museums?

-The Museum of the Moving Image is the only museum in New York City that my 7-year-old son enthusiastically recommends.
-We took him to the Metropolitan Museum of Art, MoMA, and the American Museum of Natural History, and he thought they were good, but the Museum of the Moving Image was the only museum he truly loved.
+New York City has a lot of great museums, but the Museum of the Moving Image is the only museum in New York City that my 7-year-old son enthusiastically recommends.
+We took him to the Metropolitan Museum of Art, MoMA, and the American Museum of Natural History, and he thought they were good, but the Museum of the Moving Image was the only museum he would have been sorry to miss.

 What makes the Museum of the Moving Image so great for families?
-Here are 3 reasons:
+Read on.

 The Museum of the Moving Image is a serious museum about the history of film and other media in motion.
 It is located next door to Kaufman Astoria Studios in Queens where Orange is the New Black, Sesame Street and many other shows are filmed.
 The museum is made for film snobs, but it’s fun for everyone else too.
 You don’t have to be a cinephile to appreciate displays of classic video games and Star Wars memorabilia.

 When we first arrived, the museum’s modern design and an avant garde art exhibition by Jim Campbell made me wonder if we had wandered into MoMA again.
-I appreciate film as an art form and I enjoy film history, but I wasn’t sure about what we had gotten ourselves into.
+I appreciate film as an art form and I enjoy film history, but this exhibit was a little… out there.

 Then we turned the corner and spotted a zoetrope – a cylinder that makes a strip of still pictures look like they are moving when it spins.
-My kids know this toy from a favorite museum at home – The Leonardo – and they had fun playing with the zoetrope and other optical toys on display.
+My kids know this toy from The Leonardo near our home and they had fun playing with the zoetrope and other optical toys on display.

 In other parts of the museum we saw famous movie props and learned about special effects, wigs, costumes, soundtracks, television and more.
 There was a small movie house decorated like the ornate Egyptian movie theaters of the 1920’s where we watched an old Captain America serial film.
 Captain America has changed a lot over the years.